A Mission Statement Explains Why an Organization Exists

 The mission statement guides the corporate strategy, which, in turn, guides the marketing strategy and planning.
 All marketing activities should relate to and support the company’s mission.

-In the marketing planning process diagram at the right, the planning begins with the mission statement.
+In the marketing planning process diagram above, the planning begins with the mission statement.
 The mission statement doesn’t change.
 The strategy and tactics might shift—and, indeed, after an implementation and evaluation process, they often do—but the company’s mission remains fixed.
 For instance, if a company discovered that its product design were creating new opportunities in an adjacent market, that might spur development of a new corporate-level strategy to expand into the new market, but it wouldn’t change the fundamental mission of the company.

 Google’s Mission Statement

 Google’s mission is to organize the world’s information and make it universally accessible and useful.

 The mission statement is clear and direct, and it gives the company enormous opportunity to make an impact.

 How does Google’s mission statement drive the company’s strategies?
 Let’s look at it from several different angles.